RedReign/FoundryVTT-BetterRolls5e/README.md

 ## Known Issues
 - Consumable logic is currently not working.
 Sit tight as the dnd5e system improves!
 - Blind rolls do not work with Better Rolls.
 This is due to the way that blind roll message logic is implemented in Foundry.
+- Chat Damage Buttons may not work for your players if you use Combat Utility Belt and have its "Hide NPC Names" feature enabled.
+This is because that feature overwrites click events in the messages.
+Make sure to disable the CUB feature if you wish to continue using Better Rolls's chat damage buttons.

 ## Acknowledgements
 - Big thanks to Atropos for making a wonderful VTT that's worth making modules for!